SoftCircuits/ParsingHelper/README.md

 #### Pasre a Sentence into Words

-This example parses into words.
+This example parses a sentence into words.
 This implementation considers a word to be any string of characters that include letters, digits, or an apostrophe (').

 ```cs
 ParsingHelper helper = new ParsingHelper("The quick brown fox jumps over the lazy dog.");